ABOUT

 Client Work

 I have entered into the realm of product development.
-Being the creative lead; my role was not only to brand but aiding a team of engineers from concept to product.
-I was given the opportunity to apply my skill-set into a new aspect of graphic design, creating schematic illustrations, interface design in software, and complex online buying systems.
+Being the creative lead, my role was not only to brand but also to aid a team of engineers from concept to product.
+I was given the opportunity to apply my skill set into a new aspect of graphic design, creating schematic illustrations, interface design in software, and complex online buying systems.

 the All-American Dream Chasers